Judge in Alaska upholds Biden administration's approval of the massive Willow oil-drilling project

 Interior declined to comment on Gleason's decision Thursday.

-Connor Dunn, vice president of the Willow project for ConocoPhillips Alaska, said in court documents that it was “highly unlikely” that Willow would proceed at all if the administration’s approval were to be vacated.
+Connor Dunn, vice president of the Willow project for ConocoPhillips Alaska, said in court documents that it was “highly unlikely” that Willow would proceed if the administration’s approval were to be vacated.

 Many of the company’s leases in the area date to 1999 and are at risk of expiring by Sept.
 1, 2029, if oil hasn’t been produced by then, Dunn said.
-There is no guarantee the company, which has invested about $925 million in Willow, would get an extension on its leases, he said.
+There is no guarantee the company, which through July had invested about $925 million in Willow, would get an extension on its leases, he said.

 The project has been mired in litigation for years.